gavin1970/Linux-Commander/README.md

 	  ---------------------------------------------------------------------------

 -=[ USER COMMANDS ]=-
 Can be edited or added.
 On startup Linux Commander will auto create then you can edit it.
+This also will alloow you to edit colors for response data from Linux.
 Example: <a href="https://github.com/gavin1970/Linux-Commander/blob/master/Linux-Commander/imgs/Linux%20Commander.json">Linux Commander.json</a>

 	  ap:                           Linux shortcut for ansible command.